AquaticEcoDynamics/woods_model_tfvaed_0.1/README.md

 <br>

 This repository contains model files (except the `bc_repo`) that are version-controlled can be run locally on Windows or Linux.
-The `bc_repo` contains boundary conditions files that the sizes are too large to be stored at Github, therefore they are stored on Pawsey WAMSI project folder and can be accessed by direct download or a `fetch` method (see below).
+The `bc_repo` contains boundary conditions files that the sizes are too large to be stored at Github, therefore they are stored in an associated project folder and can be accessed by direct download or a `fetch` method (see below).
 To get a local copy up and running follow these steps.

 ### Prerequisites